ask/literal.py/README.rst

 Installation
 ============

-You can install `litera.py` either via the Python Package Index (PyPI) or from source.
+You can install `literal` either via the Python Package Index (PyPI) or from source.

 To install using `pip`,::